 Studies have found that being in the habit of kindness can: Boost happiness (Dunn, Aknin, & Norton 2008) and increase feelings of self-worth and calmness while decreasing feelings of depression (UC Berkeley,

 As part of Psi Chi’s promotion of service, we feel that even though the #BeKindChallenge ended on September 21, the need to spread kindness never ends.
 Therefore, we challenge you to take or retake the #BeKind21

 Psi Chi Journal Editor Portland State University (OR)

 The Journal is Psi Chi's scientific arm of the organization.
 In addition to many other benefits of being a member of Psi Chi, all members are able to submit and possibly publish in our Journal.
 We are a

-Former Chair of the Psi Chi Annual Giving Campaign (2018–19)
+Former Chair of the Psi Chi Annual Giving Campaign (2018–19) Emory University (GA)

 “Nia saved my life.
 I felt lower than an ant when I started and now I love myself.”—former patient

 Domestic violence related deaths are at an all time high. —The stress of domestic violence makes women want to end their life —Death by suicide is more common than homicide —Abused and suicidal

 women need our help!